samvera-labs/digital_collections_elixir_example/README.md

 To start your Phoenix server:

-  * Install dependencies with `mix deps.get`
+- Install dependencies with `mix deps.get`
-  * Create and migrate your database with `mix ecto.setup`
+- Create and migrate your database with `mix ecto.setup`
-  * Install Node.js dependencies with `cd assets && npm install`
+- Install Node.js dependencies with `cd assets && yarn install`
-  * Start Phoenix endpoint with `mix phx.server`.
+- Start Phoenix endpoint with `mix phx.server`.
 Or use `iex -S mix phx.server` for a repl and server in one!

 Now you can visit [`localhost:4000`](http://localhost:4000) from your browser.